 - Liaise with RGCS pre-award services on final application submission, contract execution and account opening.

-- Provide institutional signature on MRP processed financial claims.
+- Provide institutional signature on RPM processed financial claims; and

 - Other related activities.

-MRP works with the PI to ensure the project is completed on budget and all reporting requirements are met and communicated to the project sponsors.
-MRP facilitates the transfer of technology through engagement with the innovation group on the protection and commercialisation of IP, negotiations with project partners and/or the assessment of commercialisation pathways.
+RPM works with PIs to ensure the project is completed on budget and all reporting requirements are met and communicated to the project sponsors.
+RPM facilitates the transfer of technology through engagement with the innovation group on the protection and commercialization of IP, negotiations with project partners and/or the assessment of commercialization pathways.